 By performing EMG experiments, Bret Contreras found that the weighted chin up strongly activates both the latissimus dorsi and the biceps.
 The weighted chin up was superior to all other upper back and bicep exercises for both muscle groups.

 Yes, chin ups produced greater activation of the biceps (mean and peak values) than all bicep curl variations.
-Research has shown that if you do progressive weighted chin ups, you don't need bicep curls.1 As Arthur Jones wrote, when you get to the point where you can do 6-10 one-arm chin ups – or 6-10 chin ups with an additional load equal to your body weight strapped to your waist – "your arms will leave very little to be desired."2
+Research has shown that if you do progressive weighted chin ups, you may not need bicep curls.1 As Arthur Jones wrote, when you get to the point where you can do 6-10 one-arm chin ups – or 6-10 chin ups with an additional load equal to your body weight strapped to your waist – "your arms will leave very little to be desired."2

 Chin ups are most comfortable performed on rings or a suspension trainer, which allow you to rotate your wrist to your natural position.
 My power rack has a cambered bar which is also more comfortable than a straight bar.